-- In episode "Papa's Got a Brand New Badge", Homer lists off all the jobs he's had over the years.
+- In "Poppa's Got a Brand New Badge", Homer lists off all the jobs he's had up to that point in the series.
 Marge manages to go the bathroom and put her hair in rollers while he's reciting his list.
 Apparently, Dan Castellaneta managed that entire list, from memory, in one single take.

 - In "Bart's Comet" Kent Brockman, when preparing for the end of Springfield thanks to the eponymous comet, presented a very fast scrolling list of People Who Are Gay.
 Homer hurriedly tries to copy down the list as it scrolls.
 The names are actually those of the show's production crew.

 - In "Homer Badman", Godfrey Jones announced that his newscast was apologizing for a list of recent errors.
 The errors scrolled quickly on the screen.
-When slowed down, they included "If you are reading this, you need a life."
+When slowed down, they included "If you are reading this, you have no life."

 - A Running Gag is that whenever we see Reverend Lovejoy giving a sermon, he tends to cite a long list found in The Bible.

 - In "You Only Move Twice", when Homer suggests to his boss Hank Scorpio that his overworked co-workers could use hammocks, Scorpio starts rattling off all the places in town that sell them (all this improvised by Scorpio's voice actor Albert Brooks):

 Scorpio: There's Hammocks-R-Us, that's on Third too.
 You got Put-Your-Butt-There?

 Scorpio: That's on Third.
 Swing Low, Sweet Chariot...
 Matter of fact, they're all in the same complex; it's the hammock complex on Third.